Can returning Pogba solve Man Utd's midfield and mentality problems?

 However, this isn’t the Manchester United of the past and, sadly, the Manchester United of the present are plagued with problems that persist regardless of the identity of the manager.

-Interim boss Ralf Rangnick admitted that, in hindsight, maybe he should have switched to a back three to give the team more defensive solidity against Aston Villa, as Steven Gerrard’s side dominated in the second half to earn a deserved 2-2 draw.
+Interim boss Ralf Rangnick admitted that, in hindsight, maybe he should have switched to a back three to give the team more defensive solidity against Aston Villa, as Steven Gerrard’s side dominated after the break to earn a deserved 2-2 draw.

 Editors' Picks